-Developing NextGen Leaders
+Developing (Discipling) NextGen Leaders

-- start thinking about your legacy now - who is in your sphere of influence? - who is affected by your decisions, lifestyle? - how will you earn the right to influence them in the long term? - how will you impart your legacy and know it has "stuck"? - actively plan and train and retain leaders - decide how you can empower people NOW? at home, work, church, in the community? - encourage (inspire) those you lead to stretch, grow, get out of their comfort zones - create ways for those you lead to develop their strengths and succeed at what they do - give them space to do so, under your prayerful guidance - nurture innovation, strategic thinking, imagination and creativity - teach them how to become achievers and help position them to do so - leave behind you those with the conviction and will to carry on your work - teach people how to serve before they lead - teach them (from your personal experiences) how to: - hear from God and walk in obedience to Him - model the Christian life - deal with setbacks and learn from mistakes - manage time and money - control their emotions/passions - manage praise and criticism - work with people and have productive relationships
+- sactively plan to train new leaders wishful thinking alone will not do it - start thinking about your legacy now - o who is in your sphere of influence? - o who is affected by your decisions, lifestyle? - o how will you earn the right to influence them in the long term? - o how will you impart your legacy and know it has "stuck"? - who will carry on your vision?
+Jesus was prayer in his selection of the disciples - out of thousands of potential candidates; choose and "anoint" your team carefully. - talk to them honestly about your past, your experiences, and your vision and convictions - decide how you can empower them NOW? at home, work, church, in the community - be an intentional encourager go out of your way to inspire them to learn, stretch, grow and get out of their comfort zones - teach them the importance of knowing how to serve before they lead - space to do so, under your prayerful guidance - by nurture innovation, strategic thinking, imagination and creativity - teach them how to become achievers and help position them to do so - teach them (from your personal experiences) how to: - o hear from God and walk in obedience to Him model the Christian life - deal with setbacks and learn from mistakes